potoshk/potos-docs/docs/developer/hardhat_usage.md

 **contracts/** – this folder contains smart contract code.

-**scripts/** – this folder contains code that deploys your contracts on the blockchain network.
+**scripts/** – this folder contains code that is responsible for deploying your contracts onto the blockchain network.

-**test/** – this folder contains all unit tests that test your smart contract.
+**test/** – this folder contains all unit tests for your smart contract.

-**hardhat.config.js** – this file contains configurations important for the work of Hardhat and the deployment of the soul-bound token.
+**hardhat.config.js** – this file contains configurations necessary for the work of Hardhat and the deployment of the soul-bound token.

 ## Step 2: Setup Hardhat Configs

-Now create your .env file in the project folder.
-This file helps us load environment variables from an .env file into process.env.
+Next, create your *.env* file in the project folder to load environment variables into *process.env*.

-Paste this command in your terminal to create a .env file
+Paste this command in your terminal to create the *.env* file:

 ```bash
 touch .env
 ```

-After creating our file, let's configure our .env file to look like this:
+Configure your *.env* file to look like this:

 ```bash
  BCOS_URL= "Your BCOS URL"